FeralFlows/wild-etal_2021_earthsfuture/README.md

 <br />

 ### 3. Reproduce Figures
 We also provide scripts (ArgentinaNexus/Figures/) for reproducing figures in our paper.
-Before running each script, make sure you have change all the directories according to your data and file locations.
+Before running each script, make sure you have changed all the directories according to your data and file locations.
+You can change your desired output locations in the scripts.

 **Table 7:** R scripts for producing figures from the paper.